rickydam/TrafficVisualization/README.md

 8. Loaded the local JSON file using a function with a callback since it is done asynchronously
 9. Looped through the JSON data to dynamically create the nodes
 10. Used the random function of the built-in Math library to generate random coordinate values to spread out the nodes
+11. Stored all the JSON data in a global variable as node objects to reference later
+12. Also stored the randomly generated x, y, and z coordinates into the node objects to use when drawing the relationships
+13. Added a function to draw the relationships using vertices at the cube coordinates of the source packet and the destination packets

 # Challenges
 * Scene not rendering when inside a function